 18:41 – Focusing a blogger relations campaign geographically, so that local blog coverage drives local ticket sales.

-20:23 – The unique challenges of selling tickets to live family entertainment events on the west coast of the US versus the middle or eastern US, and the second biggest competitor that promoters of large scale arena performances face.
+20:23 – The unique challenges of selling tickets to live family entertainment events on the West Coast of the US versus the Midwest or East Coast, and the second biggest competitor that promoters of large-scale arena performances face.

-23:03 – The impact of the digital revolution on the category live entertainment as a whole, based on the mounting success of agent Tony Selznick (a friend and client) of McDonald Selznick Associates, which represents stage directors, choreographers and dancers.
+23:03 – The impact of the digital revolution on the category of live entertainment is based on the mounting success of agent Tony Selznick of McDonald Selznick Associates, which represents stage directors, choreographers, and dancers.

-25:23 – Why do live entertainment producers have no photo policies, when photos taken and shared by audience members increase awareness that that show is currently in town?
+25:23 – Why do live entertainment producers have no photo policies when photos taken and shared by audience members increase awareness that that show is in town?

-27:03 – How live entertainment marketers can use YouTube to collect third-party endorsements from consumers.
+27:03 – How live entertainment marketers can use YouTube to collect third-party consumer endorsements.

-28:26 – The advantages and disadvantages of working with Ticketmaster, which is currently being acquired by LiveNation, and online ticket sales versus phone ticket sales.
+28:26 – The advantages and disadvantages of working with Ticketmaster, which LiveNation and online ticket sales versus phone ticket sales are currently acquiring.

 31:51 – Does StubHub present a considerable challenge to Ticketmaster/LiveNation?

-33:15 – Why and how search engine optimization has created an opportunity for ticket scalpers to exacerbate the wedge between live entertainment producers and their ticket buying publics.
+33:15 – Why and how search engine optimization has created an opportunity for ticket scalpers to exacerbate the wedge between live entertainment producers and their ticket-buying public.

-35:55 – How to beat the scalpers at their own game and get the best seats to any live entertainment event.
+35:55 – How to beat the scalpers at their own game and get the best seats at any live entertainment event.

 40:55 – End